About

 Easy Pork Ramen - All the delicious ingredients in the Ramen!

-• First tips is to use a simple, marinaded pork loin.
+• First tips is to use a simple, marinated pork loin.
 But of course if you don’t have access to that, you can marinade your own with a simple spice mix that’s big on flavor!

 • Second, to make this dish even more scrumptious and easy – start with store-bought broth and then up the ante with lots of flavor.
 I use organic, salt reduced broth and add garlic, ginger, pepper, chili flakes and soy sauce, and since the mushrooms are also cooked in the broth here, they also add a delightful umami flavor to it.
 No one will guess that it’s all been cooked in under 30 minutes!